msajidaligik/fall2023-cs423-final-exam-app-to-deploy/README.md

     python3 main.py
     ```
 #### Database
-- Install _Mariadb_ databse
+- Install _Mariadb_ database
 - Create a _database_ and _user_ for the application
-- Create all required tables in database using _init.sql_ file in _backend/init.db/_ folder
+- Create all initially required tables and data in created database using _init.sql_ file in _backend/init.db/_ folder

 #### Database Client
 - Use any database client such as _phpmyadmin_ to easily interact with databse